alex-rodriguez/easy_captcha_solver/README.md

 Using the gem
 ----------------
-Solving a captcha using an URL:
+Solve a captcha using an URL with image_url:

 ```ruby
 require 'easy_captcha_solver'